ofluffydev/pythonCourse/docs/python-built-in-collection-types/dictionaries.md

 ### Adding New Key-Value Pairs

-Simply assign a value to a new key:
+Assign a value to a new key:

 ```python
 person["job"] = "Engineer"